-3 ASSESSMENT OF REPARABILITY AND UPGRADABILITY
+5402ASSESSMENT OF REPARABILITY AND UPGRADABILITY

-Three levels have been conceived for assessing the reparability and upgradability of ErP (Cordella et al. 2018a):
+541 Three levels have been conceived for assessing the reparability and upgradability of ErP 542 (Cordella et al. 2018a):

-- Calculation of quantitative indicators (quantitative assessment), which aim at supporting the analysis of the technical complexity of products and of environmental/economic impacts associated to repair scenarios; - Definition of checklists of qualitative attributes (qualitative assessment), which aim at establishing requirements with which to improve the reparability and upgradability of products; - Rating and aggregation of parameters into indices (quali-quantitative assessment), which build on the previous elements and aim at assessing reparability and/or upgradability of alternative design options.

-The adoption of one or more levels depends on specific targets, familiarity with tools and methods, and availability of data.
+- Calculation of quantitative indicators (quantitative assessment), which aim at supporting the analysis of the technical complexity of products and of environmental/economic impacts associated to repair scenarios; - Definition of checklists of qualitative attributes (qualitative assessment), which aim at establishing requirements with which to improve the reparability and upgradability of products; - Rating and aggregation of parameters into indices (quali-quantitative assessment), which build on the previous elements and aim at assessing reparability and/or upgradability of alternative design options. - 552 The adoption of one or more levels depends on specific targets, familiarity with tools and 553 methods, and availability of data.

-3.1 Identification of relevant aspects and priority parts
+2.1 Identification of critical aspects and priority parts

-Independently from the level of assessment, as preliminary step it is required to identify relevant aspects and priority parts for the repair/upgrade of a product, TVs in this study.

-Products are generally made of a large number of parts.
-In order to reduce the complexity of the assessment, it may be appropriate to focus only on those parts that are more relevant for repair and/or upgrade operations, which are referred to in this context as "priority parts".
-Relevance is expressed in this context in terms of functional importance and likelihood of failure/upgrade (Cordella et al. 2019b).

-The identification of priority parts is a core part of the assessment which should as far as possible based on the analysis of:

-- 1. Failure modes, their frequencies and the impacted parts; - 2.
-Frequency and distribution over time of repair operations; - 3.
-Typical upgrade features and frequencies of upgrade; - 4.
+- 555 Independently from the level of assessment, as preliminary step it is required identifying 556 critical aspects and priority parts of relevance for the repair/upgrade of a product, TVs in this 557 study. - 558 Products are generally made of a large number of parts.
+In order to reduce the complexity of - the assessment, it may be relevant to focus only on those parts that are more relevant for - repair and/or upgrade operations, which are referred to in this context as "priority parts". - 561 Relevance is expressed in this context in terms of functional importance and likelihood of - 562 failure/upgrade (see also the study about the development of a Repair Score System35). - 563 The identification of priority parts is a core part of the assessment which should as far as 564 possible based on the analysis of: - 565 1.
+Failure modes, their frequencies and the impacted parts; - 566 2.
+Frequency and distribution over time of repair operations; - 567 3.
+Typical upgrade features and frequencies of upgrade; - 568 569 569 570 4.
 Technical, market and legal barriers associated with the repair/upgrade operations (e.g. unavailability of repair instructions, spare parts and/or software updates, costs, disassembly steps/difficulty).

-The analysis can be fed by different sources of information as for instance: technical-scientific documents containing data on product's design analyses (e.g. Failure Mode and Effect Analysis, stress analysis and damage modelling); durability/reliability testing results; risk assessments; statistical surveys about accidental breakdowns and normal wear-out; experts' judgements and field experience (e.g. demand of spare parts).
-All in all, insights can be provided by a broad pool of sources that include: manufacturers of products and parts, repairers, reuse and remanufacture organisations, consumer testing organizations, insurance companies, researchers and regulators.
+571 The analysis can be fed by different sources of information as for instance: technicalscientific documents containing data on product's design analyses (e.g. Failure Mode and 572 Effect Analysis, stress analysis and damage modelling); durability/reliability testing results; 573 risk assessments; statistical surveys about accidental breakdowns and normal wear-out; 574 experts' judgements and field experience (e.g. demand of spare parts).
+All in all, insights can 575 be provided by a broad pool of sources that include: manufacturers of products and parts, 576 577 repairers, reuse and remanufacture organisations, consumer testing organizations, insurance 578 companies, researchers and regulators.

-When the number of priority parts is considered too large to be operational, priority parts could be ranked based on economic, environmental and technical considerations.
+579 When the number of priority parts is considered to be not operational because tool large, 580 priority parts could be ranked based on economic, environmental and technical 581 considerations.